afleones/Ecommerce/README.md

 Several quick start options are available:

-1.[fork]
-Fork of the source repository:
+1.Fork of the source repository:
 - To do this, go to your github account.
 - Locate the repository in which you are going to collaborate.
 - In the upper right corner, locate the fork icon and click on it.
-- This makes an exact copy of the repository in the profile of the contributing user.
+- This makes an exact copy of the repository in the profile of the contributing user. <br/>

 2.Clone the repository:
 - Once the Fork is made, the forked repository must be cloned, with the following
 - Command: git clone https://github.com/afleones/Ecommerce.git <br/>

 3.Enter the cloned folder: <br/>
   cd Ecommerce<br/>

-5.Check connections to remote sources: git remote -v <br/>
+4.Check connections to remote sources: git remote -v <br/>

 6.Add a remote connection to the original repository: <br/>
 - git remote add upstream https://github.com/afleones/Ecommerce.git (forked) <br/>

-7.Optional, rename the remote connection.
+8.Optional, rename the remote connection.
 In order to avoid confusion, in the previous step a local connection was created with the original repository named upstream, this name   can be changed to a more personalized one with the following command: git remote rename origin fork

 Optional, rename the remote connection.
 In order to avoid confusion, in the previous step a local connection was created with the original repository named upstream, this name can be changed to a more personalized one with the following command: git remote rename origin fork.